 Simon’s move gives him independence and helps him connect with his community

-Going to the shop for milk or doing the washing might seem like chores to most of us, but, for 52-year-old Calamvale resident Simon, they’re a joy.
+Going to the shop for milk or doing the washing might seem like chores to most of us but, for Calamvale resident Simon, they’re a joy.

 Until recently, Simon had to rely on carers to do these jobs for him.
 But thanks to a change of home and modifications to make the home more accessible, Simon has regained his independence.